-Services that are covered for you What you must pay when you get these services In-Network What you must pay when you get these services Out-of-Network Abdominal aortic aneurysm screening There is no There is no A one-time screening ultrasound for people coinsurance, coinsurance, at risk.
-The plan only covers this screening if copayment, or copayment, or you have certain risk factors and if you get a deductible for deductible for referral for it from your physician, physician members eligible for members eligible for assistant, nurse practitioner, or clinical nurse this preventive this preventive specialist. screening. screening.
+Services that are covered for you What you must pay when you get these services In-Network What you must pay when you get these services Out-of-Network Abdominal aortic aneurysm screening A one-time screening ultrasound for people at risk.
+The plan only covers this screening if you have certain risk factors and if you get a referral for it from your physician, physician assistant, nurse practitioner, or clinical nurse specialist.
+There is no coinsurance, copayment, or deductible for members eligible for this preventive screening.
+There is no coinsurance, copayment, or deductible for members eligible for this preventive screening.

-Services that are covered for you What you must pay when you get these services In-Network What you must pay when you get these services Out-of-Network Acupuncture for chronic low back pain Covered services include: \$45 copayment for \$45 copayment for Up to 12 visits in 90 days are covered for Medicare beneficiaries under the following circumstances: each Medicare- covered visit. each Medicare- covered visit.
+Services that are covered for you What you must pay when you get these services In-Network What you must pay when you get these services Out-of-Network Acupuncture for chronic low back pain Covered services include: \$40 copayment for \$40 copayment for Up to 12 visits in 90 days are covered for Medicare beneficiaries under the following circumstances: each Medicare- covered visit. each Medicare- covered visit.
 For the purpose of this benefit, chronic low back pain is defined as: lasting 12 weeks or longer; nonspecific, in that it has no identifiable systemic cause (i.e., not associated with metastatic, inflammatory, infectious, disease, etc.); not associated with surgery; and not associated with pregnancy.
 An additional eight sessions will be covered for those patients demonstrating an improvement.
 No more than 20 acupuncture treatments may be administered annually.
 Treatment must be discontinued if the patient is not improving or is regressing.
 Provider Requirements: Physicians (as defined in 1861(r)(1) of the Social Security Act (the Act)) may furnish acupuncture in accordance with applicable state requirements.
-Physician assistants (PAs), nurse practitioners (NPs)/clinical nurse specialists (CNSs) (as identified in 1861(aa)(5) of the Act), and auxiliary personnel may furnish acupuncture if they meet all applicable state requirements and have: • a masters or doctoral level degree in acupuncture or Oriental Medicine from
+Physician assistants (PAs), nurse practitioners (NPs)/clinical nurse specialists (CNSs) (as identified in 1861(aa)(5) of the Act), and auxiliary personnel may furnish acupuncture if they meet all applicable state requirements and have: a masters or doctoral level degree in acupuncture or Oriental Medicine from to develop or update a personalized months, you can get an annual wellness visit